Hemanth-konduri/Ecommerce-Follow-Along/README.md

   - created the **signup page** in react and added code for signup backend also.
   - Added the **signup page** validation in (signup, login).

+  # Milestone 6

+  - added the  **password encryption** in the backend signup page.
+  - Added comparison for checking password is correct or not in login backend.